Akriti0100/Human-Action-Recognition/Readme.md

 ## Model Used

-* Convolutional Neural Network [Refer: `model.json` for implementation and `Model.weights.best.hdf5` for weights of the model]
+* Convolutional Neural Network [Refer: <a href="https://github.com/Akriti0100/Human-Action-Recognition/blob/main/ActionRec/actions/model.json">`model.json`</a> for implementation and <a href="https://drive.google.com/file/d/1-9qVHM-f3FWYir2KCwPUUE0Tar5Ll_mi/view?usp=sharing">`Model.weights.best.hdf5` </a> for weights of the model]
   - CNNs are best suited for the task of image recognition.
 The importance of these networks is that it encodes the content of an image that can be flattened into 1-dimensional array.
   - The Convolutional layers are responsible for generating feature maps using kernels which find patterns in different regions of the image.
 These feature maps can be stacked into a 3-d array thus increasing the depth of the input image.
   - These layers are followed by the Pooling layers, that reduce the spatial dimensions of the output obtained from the convolutional layers.